 c.
 Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No If you have answered yes, please give details:

-e.
+No e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-No If you have answered yes, please give details:

-f.
+No f.
 As far as you are aware, is there a Public Right of Way across any part of your property?
 (A Public Right of Way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
 No a.
 Is there a factor or property manager for your property?
+No b.
+Is there a common buildings insurance policy?
 No